Evolutionary psychology and culture: Psychology, culture, and human evolution

 While most researchers would accept the notion that psychological adaptations, shaped by natural selection, underlie culture, some would stress the strength of cultural behaviors on shaping selection pressures (Boyd and Richerson, 2005) or emphasize cultural niche construction (Laland et al., 2000).
 Still others have argued for a kind of cognitive niche construction, where culture changes the selection pressures on cognition, resulting in emergent psychological modules (e.g. Wheeler and Clark, 2008).
 Wheeler and Clark (2008) have named this interplay between genes, culture, and embodiment the “triple helix.”
 The authors suggest that self-created environmental structures and reliance on culturally-transmitted information selected for cognitive modules for continual bootstrapping and increases in computational complexity.
 Their argument relies on cognitive niche construction, where culturally-learned behaviors create a space for new feedback cycles.
 By shaping the physical space around oneself, for example, the culturally-transmitted practice transform problem solving for new forms of thought.
 The feedback cycle, as they and others argue, will alter selection pressures for cognitive developmental programs which bolster these abilities.
 As they state, “Triple helix models of mind recognize the role of genetic biases in sculpting key developmental trajectories, and the resulting space both for strong forms of genetically specified cognitive modularity and for weaker forms of emergent modularity resulting from trajectories marked by multiple bouts of culturally scaffolded experience and the self- selection of environments” (Wheeler and Clark, 2008.
 Other authors have suggested that borrowing methods of dynamical systems analysis may help unravel this tangled web of genes, cognition, and culture (Kenrick et al., 2003).
-The answers to these type of questions have impacts on anthropology, social psychology, and other behavioral sciences (Mesoudi, 2009).
+The answers to these types of questions have impacts on anthropology, social psychology, and other behavioral sciences (Mesoudi, 2009).